 - The Portmaster/A Adapters attach to a special breakout cable, which converts the one connector on the adapter to the 6 or 8 ports supported.
 This cable must be the same interface type as the EIB attached to the adapter.
-From the breakout cable, the ports are attached to the line interface equipment. - The X.25 Co-Processors provide one interface port, the physical interface type being selected by the type of cable used. - With the X.25 Co-Processor/1, the adapter's interrupt level must be set so it will not conflict with other adapters in the system.
-Refer to the system's documentation for details of the interrupt setup.
+From the breakout cable, the ports are attached to the line interface equipment.
+Prior to using AIXlink/X.25 on the Portmaster/A Adapter, install devices.mca.8f70. - The X.25 Co-Processors provide one interface port, the physical interface type being selected by the type of cable used.